menu

 Newland is a tiny town located in the state of North Carolina.
 With a population of 721 people and just one neighborhood, Newland is the 442nd largest community in North Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Newland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Newland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Newland is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Newland who work in maintenance occupations (14.63%), office and administrative support (13.27%), and sales jobs (12.93%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Newland has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Newland has few renters and college students.
 But the biggest reason it is quieter in Newland than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Newland may be for you.